svoop/ogn_client-ruby/README.md

 * **flarm_id** - FLARM device ID
 * **proximity** - array of FLARM device ID tails

-#### OGNClient::Receiver
+#### OGNClient::ReceiverBeacon

 Receivers are little RF boxes which pick up the RF beacons from aircraft and relay them to the OGN servers as messages.
-They send their own status messages on a regular basis.
+They send their own beacons on a regular basis.

 Attributes:
 * **callsign** - origin callsign